So you have a new puppy, congratulations!

 - Puppies can and sometimes do eat the puppy pad, and on some occasions this can cause a blockage, they are not 100% pup proof, very few items are.

 Ensure the crate is the correct size for your puppy otherwise they may be more inclined to toilet in it.

 Bring your puppy out during the day at the following times – after feeding, after playing, after waking up from a nap, after being in the crate for a while, as soon as you come home from being out, and every 90 minutes.
 Basically bring them out a lot!

 When you bring your puppy out to toilet lift and carry or let them follow you to the place where you would like them to go, eg a corner of the garden or sandpit, rather than shoving them out the back door, and then wondering why you are stepping in poop on your back door for the rest of the dogs life!

 Stay outside with your puppy.
 Ignore your puppy while they sniff around, only giving attention when they are peeing or pooing.
-Stay outside for 2- 3 minutes .Do not play or make eye contact, watch them carefully out of the corner of your eye.
-Bring your pup out regularly and for short intervals rather than less often and staying outside for hours waiting for a wee!
+Stay outside for 2- 3 minutes only .Do not play or make eye contact, watch them carefully out of the corner of your eye.
+Bring your pup out regularly and for short intervals rather than less often and staying outside for longer.